pcal43/highspeed-rail/README.md

 * **No derailing.** Minecarts automatically reduce to normal speed on curves.
 * **Serverside-only.**  Clients do not need to install the mod.
 * **Vanilla-friendly.**  Does not add new blocks to your world.

-## Bonus Features

-* Minecart speedometer
+* Optional minecart speedometer
-* Nerf for ice boats (boats on ice move the same as on land)
+* Optional nerf for ice boats (boats on ice move the same as on land)

 ## Notes